 The Congestion Mitigation and Air Quality Improvement (CMAQ) program is to fund transportation projects or programs that will contribute to attainment or maintenance of the national ambient air quality standards (NAAQS).
 Funding can be expended on projects to reduce ozone precursor emissions (including nitrogen oxides (NOx) and volatile organic compounds (VOC), carbon monoxide (CO), and particulate matter (PM) emissions or PM precursor (e.g. NOx) emissions from transportation.

-The 2017 Congestion Mitigation and Air Quality Program Call for Projects process is now open!
+The 2019 Congestion Mitigation and Air Quality Program Call for Projects process has started!

 Contact and Submittal Information

-The CMAQ application packet is attached for your use.
-The application packet includes full information regarding complete submittal information, the types of projects that are eligible for CMAQ funding, the funding amounts available for both Regional Bid and Lifeline applications, an example application, full instructions, and an example of the AB 1012 Council/Board/District Resolution.
+The CMAQ application packet will be provided in early October 2020.
+The application packet will include full information regarding complete submittal information, the types of projects that are eligible for CMAQ funding, the funding amounts available for both Regional Bid and Lifeline applications, an example application, full instructions, and an example of the AB 1012 Council/Board/District Resolution.
 Additional information and guidance documents are available on the Fresno COG’s website at www.fresnocog.org under Programming > CMAQ.

-For further information on eligible projects, submittal of applications or other questions related to the CMAQ program, please contact Suzanne Martinez at (559) 233-4148 ext.
-240 or SMartinez@fresnocog.org.
+For further information on eligible projects, submittal of applications or other questions related to the CMAQ program, please contact Braden Duran at (559) 233-4148 ext.
+217 or firstname.lastname@example.org

 General Program Guidelines